 13. Pay with cash

-Paying in cash is a great way to make sure you stick to your grocery budget.
+Paying in cash is a great way is a great way to save money on groceries.
+How?
+Because it means that you have to stick to your grocery budget.
 At the beginning of the month, determine how much you want to spend on groceries and withdraw that amount in cash.
 Throughout the month, use only that cash to buy groceries—no debit or credit cards allowed!
 To learn more about budgeting with cash, check out our blog post on the cash envelop system.

 14. Pick your store